Juda77/MathDojo/README.md

 - N/A: It's not possible for the user to accidentally send wrong parameters

-## Get answer to arithmetic problem
+## Functionality 2: Get answer to arithmetic problem
 **Request Format:** /solve/:expression

 **Request Type:** GET